-A new proprietor must apply to take over an existing business parklet within 28 days of the sale.
+A parklet permit cannot be part of a business sale and a new proprietor must apply to take over an existing business parklet within 28 days of the sale.
 There is no legal attachment to the sale or transfer of ownership of a business.